Can filing bankruptcy save my house from foreclosure?See More Videos

-- In our formal Answer, we will assert defenses that must be asserted within 30 days of the lawsuit, such as the very real probability that the bank suing you does not even own your mortgage.
+- In our formal answer, we will affirm all defenses that must be asserted within 30 days of the lawsuit, such as the very real probability that the bank suing you does not even own your mortgage.

-- During your 3-5 year Bankruptcy case, the automatic stay or immediate injunction stays in effect, preventing any creditor, including your mortgage lender, from proceeding with a collection effort, foreclosure action, or foreclosure sale.
+- During your 3 or 5-year bankruptcy case, the automatic stay or immediate injunction stays in effect, preventing any creditor, including your mortgage lender, from proceeding with a collection effort, foreclosure action, or foreclosure sale.

 Contact The Law Offices of Allen A. Kolber, Esq.